fchristofrank/Image-Processing-Java-Application/Assignment4Part1(IME)/res/README.md

 <h2>How to RUN Script:</h2>

-Currently we support CLI commands and Script file
+Currently, we support CLI commands and Script file

     load image-path image-name
     save image-path image-name